Skip to content

 Our Whare Taonga or House of Treasures, was kindly gifted by Whānau Āwhina Plunket for a nominal sum and with massive support by the Tūātapere Te Waewae Community Board.
 We are excited to announce this new step in our heritage preservation journey and the progress we are making in bringing change to our community in the ways they can access, contribute to, learn from, engage with and share our local district heritage, both themselves and in our community.
 Our Community Archive Heritage Hub was officially opened by Mayor Scott on 13 Oct 2023, with a mihi by Ōraka Aparima Rūnaka.

 The physical Community Archives Hub is not competing for collections with any other institutions, but is instead ensuring that our local and district community records are preserved for posterity and are made freely available, particularly to those communities to which they pertain.
 This new building will also provide a home base for the DigiHub equipment, which enables us to undertake ongoing preservation projects.
-This provides new services for our community to learn, share, research, preserve and enjoy their history and past heritage, in ways that bring us together and encourage us to record and share our community stories and create community memories for all.
+This provides new services for our community to learn, share, research, preserve and enjoy their history and past heritage, in ways that bring us together and encourage us to record and share our community stories and create community memories for all, while allowing them to also gain new skills in a digital age, where technology is available to practice on.

 We will also be continuing our digital preservation of community held historical material, as it is especially important for communities who have no history repository locally, to have a place to keep their local heritage safe and to promote the history of their communities and those who settled the area or worked there.
 But all district histories within our boundaries are welcome.
 Any district, town, farm, business, family, event, nature or community project within our designated area (the old Wallace County region) is considered and if you would like to have the history of this recorded for our current and future generations, please make contact with us to arrange this.
 For more localised records, we accept these from within the local Community Board boundaries.